 Not tracking skills yet?
 Read all about skills management here:

-What you choose to define as a "skill" is completely up to you — you're creating something of a data system that should make it easy to manage human resources later on.
+What you choose to define as a "skill" in your organization is completely up to you — you're creating a data system that should make it easy to manage human resources later on.

 As a last but possibly most important step, you need to keep coming back to your skills inventory to make sure all information remains relevant.

-As their career paths unravel, your people will be upskilling and reskilling — and you need to keep track of the changing picture so your understanding of the talent pool remains strong.
+And as your employees’ career paths progress, they will be upskilling and reskilling — and you need to keep track of the changing picture so your understanding of the talent pool remains strong.

 A skills inventory can be anything from a simple list or an elaborate Excel sheet, to a sleek dashboard.
 The bigger your company and the bigger the resource pool, the more sophisticated and well-organized your inventory needs to get.